cybozu-go/neco/docs/update.md

 -------------

 `neco-worker` service installs/updates applications with themselves strategies.
-Strategies are described for each applications as follows:
+Strategies are described for each applications as follows.

 ### CKE